 To submit your app, do the following:

 - Details: Add your app's introduction, short description, and a full description that clearly explains what the app is used for and what it does.
-Add sample invocations and select a category for the app.
+You also need to add useful sample invocations,

 - Images: Add two images, one for the banner and one for the logo.